Hinen-IoT/ha_hinen_power/README.md

 1. Jump to the Hinen oauth2 authentication page
 2. Select your region and log in to your Hinen Solar account
-3. If everything is normal, it will jump to the specified redirect address for authorization and display all optional devices under the account
+3. If everything is normal, you will be redirected to your Home Assistant instance for authorization and a list of all available devices under your account will be displayed.

 # Custom Cards
 Optional: Simply configure custom card examples based on Hinen's related entities to achieve better control of Hinen devices